khangha13/AppleMap.iDBv1/docs/past_problems_and_resolutions.md

 - `create_slurm_script` substitutes the actual value during generation.
 - The generated script sources libraries via:
   - `${PIPELINE_ROOT}/lib/...`
+- Array tasks now trap failures and write to the same `step1b_failed.flag` that the orchestrator monitors, so `check_step1b_status` returns `Failed` and the master loop aborts instead of polling indefinitely when a chromosome job crashes early.
+- Template processing now runs through a tiny Python helper (default `python3`), which replaces all placeholder occurrences; this avoids nested command substitution on the cluster and guarantees every generated script embeds the correct absolute paths.
+- When the master orchestrator is running, failure flags are placed inside `MASTER_LOG_DIR`, and the status checks look there first.
+This keeps failure detection consistent with the consolidated log layout.

 **AI guidance:** for any script that SLURM could copy into `/var/spool`: